 The underlining is in the memo itself, as reproduced on the website of CREW, which used the memo as evidence in its 2007 FEC complaint against the Republican Party of Minnesota.
 (See also the graphic above.)

 Ben Golnik, by the way, is a longtime buddy of Tony Sutton.
-Sutton created the “Count Them All Properly” 2010 slush fund for the recount that Golnik managed — an oversight-free fund created without the input, wishes, or control of Tom Emmer, the person whose gubernatorial campaign it allegedly was intended to benefit (and did I mention that Golnik is a longtime Emmer foe?) — and is currently an adviser with the campaign of freshman state senator Mike Parry, who is battling the major-league TheoCon creepazoid Allen Quist for the right to lose big to Tim Walz ten months from now.
+He’s the guy who helped Sutton found the “Count Them All Properly” 2010 recount slush fund — an oversight-free fund created without the input, wishes, or control of Tom Emmer, the person whose gubernatorial campaign it allegedly was intended to benefit (and did I mention that Golnik is a longtime Emmer foe?) — and is currently an adviser with the campaign of freshman state senator Mike Parry, who is battling the major-league TheoCon creepazoid Allen Quist for the right to lose big to Tim Walz ten months from now.
 (Yes, folks, that’s the same political campaign another Sutton buddy, Michael Brodkorb, was on until very recently.)

 The Golnik name recurs often in Republican politics, and not just in Minnesota.
-Turns out that Ben has an equally skeevy brother, Jon, who has been trying for the past three years to pry the MA-01 congressional seat away from Niki Tsongas in Massachusetts.
-(If you want some light entertainment, Google “golnik espionage” sometime; you’ll find things like this.)
+Turns out that Ben has an equally skeevy brother, Jon, who has been trying for the past three years to pry the MA-01 congressional seat away from Nikki Tsongas in Massachusetts.
 During the Republican primary in 2010, Jon Golnik had to face a resurfaced scandal concerning his marijuana and drunk-driving bust after a 2001 AC/DC concert; the scandal didn’t stop him from winning the primary, but he still lost to Tsongas in the general election.
 (Personally, I think the real scandal is that anyone still found AC/DC a worthwhile band after Bon Scott died.
 But I digress.)

 So does anyone really think the selection of Pat Shortridge to replace Golnik’s bud Sutton as the new RPM Chair will mean a new blast of fresh, cleansing air through the stale smoke-filled snakepits of the Minnesota GOP?
 Or is it a means to avoid actually cleaning up messes by working to shove them out of sight?
 Consider that one of Shortridge’s nicknames is “The Fixer“, and I don’t think that’s meant to signify any skill with power tools, aside, perhaps, from the ones who work for ALEC.